Getting Started with FME Form: Working with Databases

 10. Run the Workspace and View Output

 The final step is to run the entire workspace.
 Running the workspace with a writer connected will write the data out to disk.
-Click on the Run button to run the entire workspace; click Run in the Translation Parameters dialog.
+Click the Run button to run the entire workspace; click Run in the Translation Parameters dialog.

 In the file explorer, open EmployeeRecords.xlsx in Microsoft Excel.
 If you do not have Microsoft Excel installed, the dataset will open in FME Data Inspector.

-Note that the default parameters in the Microsoft Excel writer are set to insert data every time the workspace is run.
-If the workspace was run a second time, this would result in a duplicate copy of the inactive employees being added.
+The default parameters in the Microsoft Excel writer are set to insert data each time the workspace runs.
+If the workspace were run again, a duplicate copy of the inactive employees would be added.
 To learn more about the Microsoft Excel writer, see Excel Writer Parameters | Converting Excel to Excel.

 Continue Your FME Journey